 |I was fortunate to be provided the opportunity to experience the outdoors at an early age, and became

-fascinated with wildlife.
-Hunting and fishing were natural progressions which ultimately led a curious kid
+fascinated with the beauty of wildlife.
+Hunting and fishing were natural progressions which ultimately led

-Shortly after receiving a bachelor's degree in Wildlife management and Law Enforcement, I went to
+Shortly after receiving a bachelor's degree in Natural Resource Conservation and Law Enforcement, I

-work for the Natural Resource branch of the
+went to work for the Natural Resource's branch of the

 U.S. Army Corps of Engineers and continued for